giuseppesalvi/ezshop/Deliverables/UnitTestReport.md

 **Criteria for *checkBarCode*:**

-- validity of string barcode
+- validity of string barcode (not null)
+- length of barcode
+- barcode satisfies algorithm

 **Predicates for *checkBarCode*:**